wr3cckl3ss/system3/README.md

 ## Signature

 As I previously stated, theres about 3, maybe more platform signatures that Samsung uses to sign their system packages.
-The following are two of the more known signatures, Use accordingly!
+The following is one of the more known signatures that Samsung uses ok their flagship devices.
+So use accordingly!

 <div align="center">
 <img src="system3/Sig-GalaxyDevices-NewerDevices.jpg" width="55%" />